 How Is Whiplash Diagnosed?

 In most cases, injuries are to soft tissues such as the discs, muscles and ligaments, and cannot be seen on standard X-rays.
-Specialized imaging tests, such as CT scans or magnetic resonance imaging (MRI), may be required to diagnose whiplash.
+Specialized imaging tests, such as CT scans or magnetic resonance imaging (MRI), may be required to diagnose damage to the discs, muscles or ligaments that could be causing the symptoms of whiplash.

 How Is Whiplash Treated?